 - Consider fewer flowers for the bouquets, or create your own.
 They don’t have to be real flowers to be beautiful.
 This is ideal for the DIY bride.

 Do you want a fabulous budget wedding?
-Jo and Claire of Belle Bridal always provide a personal and professional service at their wedding dress shop in North London.
-With an array of discount wedding dresses, book your personal appointment today.
+Jo and Claire of Belle Bridal always provide a personal and professional service at their wedding dress shop in London.
+With an array of discount and sample wedding dresses, book your personal appointment today.